Apple's Siri Shortcuts app makes the assistant more customizable

-Apple on Monday introduced a new feature for Siri called Shortcuts, which lets users create personalized requests for the voice assistant.
+Apple on Monday introduced a new app for Siri called Shortcuts, which lets users create personalized requests for the voice assistant.

+With the new app, people can create similar customized commands, like setting up request that brings together a surf report, current weather, travel time to the beach and a sunscreen reminder, all by just saying, "Hey Siri, surf time."
+People will be able to use the new app on the iPhone, iPad, HomePod or Apple Watch.

 "We wanted Siri to be able to do much more for you," Craig Federighi, Apple's head of software, told a crowd at the company's annual WWDC developer conference Monday, "and we're doing that by taking advantage of the power of apps."